rvantonder/bap-plugins/minos/README.md

 3. Direction: whether paths should be enumerated from a sink to a source, or vice versa

-4. The maximum number of blocks that should be considered for a path (-1 implies maximum)
+4. The maximum number of blocks that should be considered for a path (`max_depth`)

+5. The number of paths to `sample`, corresponding to a subset of the total number of paths (for cases in which too many paths are produced)

+6. A per-path `timeout` parameter if a path cannot be checked in a specified amount of time

 The `should_produce` predicate usually guards against generating paths that are either uninteresting (because arguments to functions are constants) or because a particular trim produces too many paths in the DAG.
+Alternative ways to curb analyses are available through the `max_depth`, `sample`, and `timeout` options.
+See `check.mli` for the corresponding type definitions.

 #### A sample check : system

-Associated script: `run-test-system.sh`
+Associated script: `run-test-system.sh`.
+The sink is `system`, the source is the entry point point of the calling procedure.

 1. Path generation conditions: Input to `system()` is not a constant (string).